When barbecue season hits, it’s important to clean your barbecue grill, no matter how much rust it is covered in.

 4. Using Soap and Water

+Using soapy water may not sound as effective as other solutions.
 However, studies show that soap and water are just as effective as other antibacterial cleaning agents.

-You can simply use the wire brush method with a grill brush using 1 cup of dish soap to clean the inside of the grill.
+You can use the wire brush method with a grill brush using 1 cup of dish soap to clean the inside of the grill.

 Note: You can try pressure washing your grill but you need to see if the model allows for it.